Priyavarthini-Raj/EliteTechIntern/README.md

 # EliteTechIntern

-EliteTechIntern is a repository dedicated to projects, assignments, and resources from my internship at EliteTech Intern in the field of Cyber Forensics, Information Security, and Cybersecurity.
+EliteTechIntern is a repository dedicated to projects, assignments, and resources from my internship at EliteTech Intern in the field of Cybersecurity.
 This repository serves as a structured collection of hands-on tasks, research materials, and technical documentation that I have worked on during my virtual internship, contributing to my professional development and industry expertise.

 **File Integrity Checker**